ymyke/cardio/README.md

 # Next up

+- Add card ([?,?]) and skill ([-10, 10]?) strength scores and calc function.
+  - Maybe there's max numbers for power, health, costs_*, and has_*?
+Then, the score could be normalized to [0, 1]?
+- Add a card generator.
 - Add more cards
 - Add more skills.
+- Add a way to determine the starting deck for a run.
+  - Makes an additional deck necessary in humanplayer: "main" (existing) and "all" or "known" or so.
 - Scoring and difficulty progress:
   - Should there be additional scores in addition to the rung?
 Something that better reflects the difficulty mastered by that run?
 E.g., number of fights?
 Or should